MinaProtocol/mina/rfcs/0021-glossary-terms.md

 **Alternatives:**
 - Fully verifying nodes - more accurate, but a mouthful, and have to create a new term.
 - Trustless nodes - again, some lifting required.
+- Light node / light client - has a negative connotation of not being able to validate chain state.

 ### Coda vs coda vs CODA